PowerSnail/PowerSnail.github.io/content/posts/comsci/2025-10-22-claude-haiku-4-5-notes/index.md

     - claude 4.5
 draft: false
 ---

-> Claude Haiku 4.5, our latest small model, is available today to all users.

 On 2025-10-16, Claude Haiku 4.5 was released.
 It is a smaller, faster model than the previously released Claude Sonnet 4.5.